 In our initial discussion of presymplectic geometry we associated the degeneracy encountered with a group of local or gauge symmetries arising on the tangent bundle to some configuration-velocity space, $T\mathcal{C}$.
 These symmetries were taken to be such that they allow for multiple points to be associated with the same value of the Lagrangian and thus ensured that the Legendre map, $\mathcal{FL}: T\mathcal{C} \to T^\mathcal{C}$, was not an isomorphism (a bijective homomorphism) since in such a situation it will generically neither be injective nor surjective.
-In the case of reparameterization invariant theory the relevant symmetry group is of course that of reparameterizations.
-It can be seen to be different to the generic gauge group considered in §3.4 in two important respects.
-First, since it relates points that differ in terms of parameterization it is strictly a symmetry of the action rather than the Lagrangian.
-Second, although it also leads to a Legendre transformation that is again not bijective (since it is not injective) the action of the reparameterization group is such that the conjugate momenta are not affected by rescaling the parameter.
-Thus, distinct points on the tangent bundle which can be mapped from one to another by the action of the reparameterization group will correspond to single points on the cotangent bundle.
-We therefore have that the structure of our phase space is such that paths through it are invariant under reparameterizations.
-The degeneracy present does not then lead to the type of pernicious underdetermination which was encountered in the construction of presymplectic mechanics considered in $\S3.4$.
-Rather it takes us between vector fields that are equivalent up to scaling by a multiplicative factor corresponding to the parameterization.
+In the case of reparameterisation invariant theory the relevant symmetry group is of course that of reparameterisations.
+It can be seen to be different to the generic gauge group considered in $\S3.4$ in two important respects.
+First, since it relates curves that differ in terms of parameterisation it is strictly a symmetry of the action rather than the Lagrangian.
+Second, although it also leads to a Legendre transformation that is again not bijective (since it is not injective) the action of the reparameterisation group is such that the conjugate momenta are not effected by rescaling the parameter.
+Thus, distinct points on the tangent bundle which can be mapped from one to another by the action of the reparameterisation group will correspond to single points on the cotangent bundle.
+The structure of our phase space is therefore such that paths through it are invariant under reparameterisations.
+The degeneracy present does not then lead to the type of pernicious underdetermination which was encountered in the construction of presymplectic mechanics considered in §3.4.
+Rather it takes us between vector fields that are equivalent up to scaling by a multiplicative factor corresponding to the parameterisation.
 Our primary motivation for the application of the symplectic reduction procedure is therefore removed since there is no possibility of pernicious indeterminism.